 - Garnish with the orange slice and maraschino cherry.

 The Key to a Great Champagne Cocktail

 For this and all Champagne cocktails, it is best to add the Champagne at the very last minute.

 - Open the bottle right before serving for the freshest bubbles and the best visual as the sugar cube dissolves.

 - For faster service at a party, prepare all of the glasses you need with everything except the Champagne.
 Once the bottle is open, simply start pouring down the line of glasses.

 How Strong Is the Champagne Cocktail?

-Wines vary in their alcohol content and to estimate the strength of the Champagne Cocktail, let's stick with the average of 12% ABV for the wine.
-Assuming you pour 5 ounces of Champagne, your drink would weigh in around 17% ABV (28 proof).
+Wines vary in their alcohol content and to estimate the strength of this cocktail, let's stick with the average of 12 percent ABV for the wine.
+Assuming you pour 5 ounces of Champagne, your drink would weigh in around 17 percent ABV (28 proof).

 Even with an 80-proof brandy, it's still a relatively light drink in the cocktail world.
 The wine world is another matter and in that context, it's pretty hefty.